 1 T. Kirschwasser

 Combine the cocoa with gelatin, the beaten egg and ½ c. of the heavy cream in a saucepan.
 Heat to boiling over medium heat and then remove from heat.
-Add 2 tsp. granular Splenda and stir well.
-In a separate bowl, whip the other ½ c. heavy cream until very thick and add remaining 2 tsp. of Splenda, the vanilla and Kirsch.
+Add 2 tsp. granular Splenda and Kirschwasser and stir well.
+In a separate bowl, whip the other ½ c. heavy cream until very thick and add remaining 2 tsp. of Splenda and the vanilla.
 Spoon a little of the whipped cream into the cooling chocolate mixture and stir to temper the chocolate a bit.
 Now pour the chocolate mixture into the rest of the whipped cream and fold the two mixtures into each other until smooth.
 Taste for sweetness and add liquid Splenda to your taste.
 Chill the mousse overnight or for a couple hours for flavors to mellow.
 Remove from fridge a bit ahead of applying to cake in case it is too stiff.

 STEP III – The Cakes: The day you plan to serve, early in day, bake your cakes.
 I say early, because this cake needs to be assembled for at least 2-4 hours for the kirsch to soak into the bottom layer of cake.
 Preheat oven to 325º.
 I use this small silicone pan to bake my cakes which requires no greasing (pictured below).
 But 5″ quiche pans would work for this.
 Be sure to grease your pans well, and wax-paper the bottoms, too if not using silicone pans.
 This batter recipe will make 3 cakes this size, however only two of the cakes are needed to make this dessert.
 Save the third cake for some other use.

 20 oz. black beans, drained and rinsed (I just use one 15 oz. can)

 1 T. water